jm0rt1/cis-663-final-project/docs/assignments/assignment 1/question 5/text.md

+# Question 5

+## Introduction

-Given that we have already transformed the data to a binary matrix, let's proceed to detect the minutiae points using the Crossing Number (CN) concept.
-As discussed earlier, CN is used to identify ridge bifurcations (CN=3) and ridge endings (CN=1).
+CN is used to identify ridge bifurcations (CN=3) and ridge endings (CN=1).
 It is calculated as half the sum of the absolute differences between pairs of consecutive pixels (b0,...,b7), taken in a clockwise direction.

+## Solution
-Here's the Python code to find the minutiae points:
+Here's the Python code to find the minutiae points for the provided matrix:

 ```python
 import numpy as np